Lithuanian cuisine: Fish

-Freshwater fish with exception of herring was the most popular fish in Lithuania.
+Freshwater fish with the exception of herring was the most popular fish in Lithuania.
 Fish, such as pike, zander or perch, are often baked whole or stuffed.
 Herring is marinated, baked, fried, or served in aspic.
 Since the 19th century, herring was imported to Lithuania from Norway, Stavanger.
-Salmon is also a popular dish often served with a cream sauce, vegetables, and rice.
-Before building dams after Soviet occupation, salmon was quite abundant fish in Lithuanian rivers.
+Salmon is often served with a cream sauce, vegetables, and rice.
+Before building dams after the Soviet occupation, salmon was quite abundant in Lithuanian rivers.

-Smoked fish such as eel or bream are popular entrees and appetizers in areas near the Baltic Sea, especially in Neringa.
+Smoked fish such as eel or bream are common entrées and appetizers in areas near the Baltic Sea, especially in Neringa.

-Crayfish are also popular and are usually eaten in the summertime as a delicacy and a side dish served with beer.
+Crayfish are commonly eaten in the summertime as a delicacy and a side dish served with beer.

 Dairy products

-Lithuania is known for quality dairy products.
+Lithuania is known for a high volume of dairy products.
 Dairy products play an important role in Lithuanian cuisine; curd cheese (similar to cottage cheese) may be sweet, sour, seasoned with caraway, fresh, or cured until semi-soft.
 Lithuanian butter and cream are unusually rich.
-Sour cream is so prominent in Lithuanian cuisine, that it is eaten with everything - meat, fish, pancakes, soups, desserts, salads, and so on.
+Sour cream is so prominent in Lithuanian cuisine that it is eaten with everything—meat, fish, pancakes, soups, desserts, salads, and so on.
 The sour cream Žemaitiškas kastinys is registered in the EU and UK as a Traditional Speciality Guaranteed (TSG).

-Lithuanian curd snacks called sūreliai are popular too.
-Also, a big variety of different soured milk products are available in the supermarkets, though some people still prefer making their own soured milk.
-A Milk road route was created which leads through important objects of milk production in Lithuania.
+Lithuanian curd snacks called sūreliai are common as well.
+Also, a wide variety of different soured milk products are available in the supermarkets, although some people still prefer making their own soured milk.
+A Milk Road route was created which leads through important locations of milk production in Lithuania.